dmlc/dgl/examples/pytorch/hilander/PSS/README.md

 ## Dependencies

 We use python 3.7.
 The CUDA version needs to be 10.2.
-Besides DGL (>=0.5.2), we depend on several packages.
+Besides DGL==0.6.1, we depend on several packages.
 To install dependencies using conda:

 ```commandline
 conda create -n pss python=3.7 # create env